elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-do-horizontal-and-vertical-shifts-affect-cube-root-functions.md

 url: /learn/mathematics/questions/how-do-horizontal-and-vertical-shifts-affect-cube-root-functions
 score: -1.0
 related_article1:
+    id: 163768
+    title: >-
+        How are cube root functions used in real-world applications?
+    subject: Mathematics
+    url: /learn/mathematics/questions/how-are-cube-root-functions-used-in-realworld-applications
+related_article2:
     id: 163744
+    title: >-
-    title: What is the general form of a cube root function?
+        What is the general form of a cube root function?
     subject: Mathematics
     url: /learn/mathematics/questions/what-is-the-general-form-of-a-cube-root-function
-related_article2:
-    id: 163783
-    title: Why are cube root functions considered continuous functions?
-    subject: Mathematics
-    url: /learn/mathematics/questions/why-are-cube-root-functions-considered-continuous-functions
 related_article3:
-    id: 163751
+    id: 163771
+    title: >-
-    title: What are the domain and range characteristics of cube root functions?
+        What is the shape and direction of a typical cube root graph?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-domain-and-range-characteristics-of-cube-root-functions
+    url: /learn/mathematics/questions/what-is-the-shape-and-direction-of-a-typical-cube-root-graph
 related_article4:
-    id: 163759
+    id: 163750
-    title: Why do cube root functions lack minimum and maximum values?
+    title: >-
+        How can you identify key features on the graph of a cube root function?
     subject: Mathematics
-    url: /learn/mathematics/questions/why-do-cube-root-functions-lack-minimum-and-maximum-values
+    url: /learn/mathematics/questions/how-can-you-identify-key-features-on-the-graph-of-a-cube-root-function
 related_article5:
-    id: 163780
+    id: 163772
-    title: What does it mean for a function to be continuous?
+    title: >-
+        Which quadrants are typically covered by cube root graphs?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-does-it-mean-for-a-function-to-be-continuous
+    url: /learn/mathematics/questions/which-quadrants-are-typically-covered-by-cube-root-graphs
 ---

 &nbsp;